 - It is not necessary to move the temperature settings for cold or hot vehicles.
-The system automatically adjusts the temperature, mode and fan speed to provide comfort as quickly as possible. - The temperature can be displayed in U.S. or Metric units by selecting the US/M customer-programmable feature.
-Refer to the "Electronic Vehicle Information Center (EVIC) Customer-Programmable Features (SETUP)" in this section of the manual.
+The system automatically adjusts the temperature, mode, and blower speed to provide comfort as quickly as possible. - The temperature can be displayed in U.S. or Metric units by selecting the Uconnect® customer-programmable feature.
+Refer to the "Uconnect® System Settings" in this section of the manual.

-To provide you with maximum comfort in the Automatic mode, during cold start-ups, the blower fan will remain on low until the engine warms up.
+To provide you with maximum comfort in the Automatic mode, during cold start-ups the blower fan will remain on low until the engine warms up.
 The blower will increase in speed and transition into Auto mode.

-Manual Operation
+Manual Operation Override